LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 3. Store data in a [variable or slot]((conversation-builder-variables-slots.html)).
 (Multiple variables can be added to a rule, but only a single slot can be added to a rule.
 A rule can fill only a single slot because it evaluates only a single element in the consumer's utterance against the defined condition.)
 4. Specify the next step in the dialog flow.

-#### Multiple rules
+#### Multiple rules (order of execution)

-If an interaction has multiple rules, they are executed in the order they are listed.
+If an interaction has multiple rules, they are evaluated in the following order:

+1. Rules with a "Response Intent" match type
+2. Rules with any other match type except "No Match"
+3. A rule with a "No Match" match type.
+This is always evaluated last.

+Within the above confines, the rules are then evaluated in the order they are listed.
 To reorder rules, move the cursor over the area to the left of the rule, and click the Up or Down arrow that appears.

 <img style="width:500px" class="fancyimage" src="img/ConvoBuilder/interactions_rule2.png">

+For information on the match types mentioned above, see *Conditions*, which is discussed next.

 ### Conditions